Written by Liam and Aoife!

 Landing in the centre of the trampoline.

-We whispered cheered, hugged each other tight, shook our fists in the air, generally celebrated as loudly as we could without alerting Mam downstairs.
+We whisper cheered, hugged each other tight, shook our fists in the air, generally celebrated as loudly as we could without alerting Mam downstairs.

 Then I shivered.
 Aoife shivered too.
 The bedroom door creaked open behind us.

 The Thief stood in our doorway.
 We could see it clearly now.
 Its cloak billowed in a cold wind.
-Pale, crooked hands gripped the pen.
-The nib, itself the size of a knife, aimed at us, the point gleaming in the moonlight.
+Pale, crooked hands gripped the spear sized pen.
+The nib, itself the size of a knife, was aimed at us, the point gleaming in the moonlight.

 And where the Thief’s face should have been under its hood, there was a darkness that seemed to go on forever.